google-fabric/galley/README.md

 environment.
 Can take `-a` to include addons in the dependency tree.

 Pull just updates the local Docker images, it doesn’t cause any changes to running containers.
-But, a follow-up `galley run` can and will recreate any non-“stateful” containers for dependencies whose images have changed.
+But, a follow-up `galley run` will recreate any non-“stateful” containers for dependencies whose images have changed.

 ### `cleanup`